Life of Pope John Paul II

 The collapse of Communism coincided with increasing demands in the West for a compromise on religious teaching.
 By consistently rejecting these calls, John Paul effectively closed the debate before it had started.

 He was a complex man.
 While calling for action to combat world poverty, he insisted that contraception was morally unacceptable.
 He said that he wanted to improve the status of women while writing that motherhood should be a woman's natural aspiration.

 He frequently criticised the liberalism which he saw all around him.
 Homosexuals incurred both his wrath and his pity, to the dismay of campaigners for gay rights.

-Although dogged by ill-health in later years, the journeys continued - to Cuba, Nigeria, former Yugoslav republics and the Holy Land, each with its own particular set of pastoral and political problems.
+Although dogged by ill-health in later years, the journeys continued - to Cuba, Nigeria, former Yugoslav republics and the Holy Land.

 In 2002, the Pope made an emotional and nostalgic final visit to his homeland, flying over his birthplace in Wadowice and visiting the graves of his parents and brother in Krakow.